Restore Protection To Thousands Of Our Nation's Critical Waterways

 "This EPA's WOTUS rule, which limits federal water quality protections to a very small set of waters and wetlands, will result in the impairment of drinking water, fisheries, and flood control for communities throughout the U.S.," Southerland stated5.
 "This rule transfers the costs of pollution control and wetland protection from miners, oil and gas producers, and land developers – who will no longer be regulated – to downstream communities who will have to pay to protect themselves."

-The president has made his decision, but there is still hope for our country's water.
+There is still hope for our country's water.
 Some states intend on suing the EPA to see the protections restored.

 Clean water is an important and increasingly threatened resource in the United States.
 We must protect it.
 Sign today.